What happens when I apply?

 What’s included in the course?

 You may be staying residentially at the college.
-Accommodation is included along with breakfasts and evening meals during your stay.
+Accommodation is included along with breakfasts and evening meal during your stay.
 If you have particular dietary needs you will need to let us know.
-Most short courses last 2 nights although some courses may go on longer.
+Most short courses are 2 days and 1 night, although some courses may go on longer.
 There

-may be organised activities that take place in the evenings and there is a bar on campus.
-You can access the beautiful gardens surrounding the college and a multi-faith prayer room is available for use.
+may be organised activities that take place in the evenings for you to socialise and learn something new whilst you discuss the days events.
+You can access the beautiful gardens surrounding the college and a multi-faith prayer room is available for use by all.
 All students have access to the Library and Learning Support Centre where there is access to computers, books, DVDs, newspapers and other resources.
 The college has a campus wide Wi-Fi network.

 Will I fit in?

-The college welcomes applications from people who have had limited educational opportunities in the past and we work hard to address inequalities related to age, disability, race, faith, sex, sexual orientation, gender reassignment and social class.
+The college welcomes applications from people of all backgrounds and we work hard to address inequalities related to age, disability, race, faith, sex, sexual orientation, gender reassignment and social class.
 The college creates a welcoming, stimulating and safe environment where people from diverse backgrounds can work together.
-Whilst at college we expect everyone to be considerate of the rights and interests of other college users and ask you not to create a noise near the residential blocks after 11pm, to respect others’ property, to treat people with respect, to smoke only in the designated areas and take care of college buildings and furnishings.
+Whilst at college we expect everyone to be considerate of the rights and interests of other college users and ask you not to create a noise near the residential blocks after 11pm, to respect others’ property, to treat people with respect, to smoke only in the designated outdoor areas and take care of college buildings and furnishings.

 Will I have to pay?

 Tuition fees vary for courses.
 You will find the fees alongside the name of the course.
 Some courses are free for all and most will be free for students on certain types of benefit.
-You may qualify for free courses and this can be discussed with the Registry team.
+You may qualify for free courses and this can be discussed with the Student Support Services team.

 What support can I get on the course?